library(tidyverse) # data wrangling

 Where exactly are we gaining or losing customers?”

 (a) What does the manager mean by “mid-funnel outcomes”?
+How are these different from overall completion rates?

 (b) Why might focusing only on completions hide important insights about customer experience or friction points?